 2002 - The group, which may have existed since the late 1990s, organizes under the Muslim cleric Mohammed Yusuf.
 It is centered in Maiduguri, the capital of the northeastern state of Borno.

 December 2003 - The first known attack by Boko Haram includes roughly 200 militants, who attack multiple police stations in the state of Yobe, near the Niger border.

 The Boko Haram uprising

 begins in Bauchi and spreads to the states of Borno, Kano and Yobe.
 The militant group kills scores of police officers.
 A joint military task force responds, leaving more than 700 Boko Haram members dead and its operational mosque destroyed.
-The uprising ends when police capture the group's leader, Mohammed Yusuf.
+The uprising ends when police capture Yusuf.
 His deputy, Abubakar Shekau, reportedly dies in the uprising.
-Yusuf later dies in police custody; police say he is shot during an attempted escape, but Boko Haram claims it is an extrajudicial execution.
+Yusuf later dies in police custody.
+Police say he is shot during an attempted escape, but Boko Haram claims it is an extrajudicial execution.

 July 2010 -

-Boko Haram releases a video statement in which Yusuf's deputy who allegedly died the previous year, Abubakar Shekau
+Boko Haram releases a video statement in which Yusuf's deputy who allegedly died the previous year, Shekau,

 September 7, 2010 - In the state of Bauchi, 50 Boko Haram militants attack a prison, killing five people and releasing more than 700 inmates.